alex-dembele/OpenRisk/openrmf/README.md

 # OpenRMF Integration
-This directory contains configurations for OpenRMF integration.
+This directory contains configurations for the full OpenRMF stack integration using official production images.